Despite being a century-old philosophy, in the Western world, Tantra has become increasingly popular in the last few decades.

 So, why in common Western understanding, is tantra simplified as “great sex”?

-The rise of Tantra in Western society dates back to a few decades ago, when “spiritual travellers” searching for the ultimate truth or a guru to worship visited India and to their shock, they witnessed rituals and practices that were far from their (mostly Christian) education.
+The rise of Tantra in Western society dates back to a few decades ago, when “spiritual travelers ” searching for the ultimate truth or a guru to worship visited India and to their shock, they witnessed rituals and practices that were far from their (mostly Christian) education.

-They took what was convenient (the sexual part) and left behind all the rest of tradition, knowledge, context and meaning which probably required some more intense effort.
+They took what was convenient (the sexual energy and practices part) and left behind all the rest of tradition, knowledge, context and meaning which probably required some more intense effort.

 Traditional types of Tantra